A leading question contains an opinion or viewpoint that pushes the interviewee to respond in a particular way.

 So how do you fix the leading question?

-Write out your questions beforehand.
+Start by writing out your questions beforehand.

 This way, you can objectively look at your word choices.